-Once you are convicted, it is advisable to consult a reckless driving lawyer as soon as possible.
+Once you receive a ticket or summons, it is advisable to consult a reckless driving lawyer as soon as possible.
 Experienced Virginia reckless driving attorneys will evaluate your case, prepare a defense or even negotiate with a prosecutor.
 Also, in some jurisdictions such as Fairfax County, you cannot negotiate with the judge or the authorities, without legal representation.
 Hiring a reckless driving attorney also comes with great benefits, especially if you are an out-of-state driver.
 Most courts will allow legal representation to appear on the offender’s behalf.
 You may avoid one or all of your hearings.
 At certain speeds, however, you may be required to attend the court during the judgment.
 Hiring a local driving attorney will advise you regarding your specific case – likely saving you time as well as travel expenses.

 Can I lose my license if I’m convicted of reckless driving?

 If convicted of Reckless Driving your License could be Suspend.

 A conviction of reckless driving in Virginia also carries the possibility of a suspended driver’s license.
 When the offense is a misdemeanor, then the suspension can range from 10 days to six months.
 However, if your reckless driving offense escalates to a felony, then you are facing a suspension of up to three years.

 A suspension will also depend on the number of points that you currently have, among other factors.
 In some part of Virginia, if you are charged with reckless driving by speeding at 30 mph over the posted speed limit, then you are facing a suspension of up to six months.
 Working with a reliable traffic defense lawyer can help to avoid a suspension.
 A reckless driving lawyer may also be able to convince the court to impose a smaller suspension or at least petition for a restricted license.
 It is almost impossible to convince the judges on your own to impose a no suspension or smaller suspension on your own.

 How many points will reckless driving add to my driver’s license?